krosqvist/Car-Price-Estimator-With-Random-Forest/README.md

 * **Python 3.8+**

-  * Ensure Python is installed and added to your system PATH.
+  * Ensure Python is installed
 * **Node.js**

-  * Ensure Node.js and npm are installed and added to your system PATH.
+  * Ensure Node.js and npm are installed

 ---